-Croatia to drop controversial coal plant project, confirms minister15.
-June 2016. / SEE Energy News
+Croatia to drop controversial coal plant project, confirms minister, SEE Energy News

 The Croatian Minister for Economy, Tomislav Panenić, yesterday confirmed that the 500 MW Plomin C coal plant project has been stopped, reports CEEBankwatch NGO.